 Like YouTube, Pinterest is a treasure chest of “how-to” guides for beginners and advanced Procreate users.
 There are even easy, fun lessons on TikTok that you might replicate as creative challenges!
 Because these tutorials are quick, they will allow students to dedicate more of their remaining class time to artmaking.

-If you are looking for lesson ideas that incorporate technology such as Procreate, we have several FLEX Collections that can get you started.
+If you are looking for lesson ideas that incorporate technology such as Procreate, we have several FLEX Collections to get you started.
 There will also be a Procreate-focused session full of tips and tricks in the next NOW Conference, so make sure you are signed up for that as well.
 Follow Procreate on Twitter for the latest updates and initiatives.
 If you want a deeper dive into creating effective and interactive lessons with EdTech tools, register for our new course, Technology in the 21st Century Art Room.

 As our educational spaces continue to become saturated with EdTech, we can support our students’ learning by offering purposeful ways to apply it in our art rooms.
 Procreate is now more accessible to educators and students with the launch of their educational initiative.
 Procreate provides lessons and support to get you started.
 The vast resources available to demonstrate the array of tools will help you target specific skill-building.
 Through Procreate’s broad functionality, the sky is the limit with regard to what students of any age can create!